-- " Sample Webpage
+- Sample Webpage

-- " How to Edit Your Page
+- How to Edit Your Page

-- " Admin Abilities
+- Admin Abilities

-WORK WITH INFORMS STAFF TO ENSURE THE ACTIVITY REPORT IS COMPLETED
+WORK WITH INFORMS STAFF TO COMPLETE ACTIVITY REPORT

 The annual Activity Report required by INFORMS is key to long-term success as it collects key data and information for the INFORMS staff, Subdivisions Council, and Board of Directors.
 This report allows INFORMS to better serve you as Officers in the upcoming year and work to set up sustainable success and growth among all communities.
-The Activity Report is typically disseminated annually through Survey Monkey at the end of November or early December-the staff will send out the link and a pdf version of the report.
+The Activity Report is typically disseminated annually through Survey Monkey at the end of November or early December - the staff will send out the link.
 Please ensure that you fill this out as soon as possible.
 Below is a link to a past Activity Report to illustrate what is expected.
 If you have any questions, please contact the Community Relations Coordinator.